paperless-ngx/paperless-ngx/README.md

 3. Run `python manage.py migrate`.
 This will create your local database.

-4. Run `python manage.py consume`.
-You may want to do this in a background process like a SystemD service or rc script because it runs in an infinite loop.
+4. Run `python manage.py consume` and enter your preferred passphrase when prompted.

-5. Start the webserver with `python manage.py runserver`.
+5. Start the webserver with `python manage.py runserver` and enter the same passphrase when prompted.

 6. Log into your new toy by visiting `http://localhost:8000/`.